aiogram/aiogram/docs2/api/upload_file.rst

-If you need to upload a file from another server, but the direct link is bound to your server's IP, or you want to bypass native `upload limits <https://core.telegram.org/bots/api#sending-files>`_ by URL, you can use :obj:`URLInputFile`.
+If you need to upload a file from another server, but the direct link is bound to your server's IP, or you want to bypass native `upload limits <https://core.telegram.org/bots/api#sending-files>`_ by URL, you can use :obj:`aiogram.types.input_file.URLInputFile`.

 Import wrapper: